mkoelle/stenosaur/docs/adrs/0001-Using-Zoom-SDK.md

 as there is no release of the zoom client for arm64 processors.
 This prevents us from using ZoomRec to build the bot on our mac machines.

-[Docker-Zoom-us][mdouchement] launches a browser in the docker container to join the meeting.
-This should be able to run on arm64 processors.
-The existing solution though is not built with arm64 processors in mind.
+[Docker-Zoom-us][mdouchement] is not built with arm64 processors in mind.
+As it also uses the zoom client, it will not work on arm64 processors.
 It also lacks the ability to control the zoom client pragmatically.

 Building our own solution would require us to build a docker container that can run on arm64 processors.